nodejs/node/doc/api/child_process.md

 The `'message'` event is triggered when a child process uses [`process.send()`][] to send messages.

-*Note*: The message goes through serialization and parsing.
+The message goes through serialization and parsing.
 The resulting message might not be the same as what is originally sent.

 ### subprocess.channel